 - In addition to regular faculty advisors, Honors students receive specialized advisement.
-Both campuses have an Honors Director, Honors advisors, and a council of Honors Faculty who are there to assist students and to help plan their individual path through their four years at Pace.
+Both campuses have an Honors Director, Honors advisors based on their major, and a council of Honors Faculty who are there to assist students and to help plan their individual path through their four years at Pace.

 - Honors students complete a thesis, typically in their junior or senior year, under the mentorship of a faculty member that represents their best work.

 - By completing a thesis, Honors students engage in the type of advanced research typically reserved for graduate students and have a writing sample available for graduate school applications and job applications.